Muhammad Bakhtiyar Khalji

 Khalji's invasions of the Indian subcontinent between A.D.
-1197 and 1206 led to mass flight and massacres of Buddhist monks, and caused grave damage to the traditional Buddhist institutions of higher learning in Northern India.
-In Bengal, Khalji's reign was responsible for displacement of Buddhism by Islam.
-His rule is said to have begun the Islamic rule in Bengal, most notably those of Bengal Sultanate and Mughal Bengal.
+1197 and 1206 led to mass flight and massacres of monks, and caused damage to the traditional Buddhist institutions of higher learning in Northern India.
+In Bengal, Khalji's reign was responsible for the displacement of Buddhism.
+The leading centre of teaching for Mahayana Buddhism was Nalanda.
+At the end of the 12th century, Bakhityar Khalji demolished the monastery in a brutal sacking.

+His rule is said to have begun the Muslim rule in Bengal, most notably those of Bengal Sultanate and Mughal Bengal.

-Bakhtiyar launched an ill-fated Tibet campaign in 1206 and was assassinated upon returning to Bengal by Ali Mardan.
+Bakhtiyar launched an ill-fated Tibet campaign in 1206 and was assassinated upon returning to Bengal.
 He was succeeded by Muhammad Shiran Khalji.